NillionNetwork/nada-ai/README.md

 ```

 ### From Sources
-You can install the nada-numpy library using Poetry:
+You can install the nada-ai library using Poetry:

 ```bash
 git clone https://github.com/NillionNetwork/nada-ai.git